“There is hope even when your brain tells you there isn’t.”

 Fingers crossed that he comes out on the other side of rehab wheelchair-less because our house…smh…is NOT fit for accessibility in the least.
 Just thinking about the bathroom worries me so much.

-On Friday he sees the brain doctor to find out when we can get his skull put back in.
+On Friday, he sees the brain doctor to find out when we can get his skull put back in.
 We’ve made a little joke of his recent…head… shape: I just ask him where the hell he keeps his brain, cuz literally…

-I said, “what, the landline?
+I said, “What, the landline?
 Do you want me to call you on that or something?”

 The nurse and I couldn’t figure out what he was trying to say.
 He kept looking at me like I was a complete moron.

 Finally, the nurse said, “Are you in pain?”
 And Derek said, “AHHH!!!
 YEAH!!”
-And put his thumb up and then it clicked…I told him I’d make sure they got his meds to him on time because without them, his shoulder is extremely painful.
+And put his thumb up and then it clicked…I told him I’d make sure they got his meds to him on time because, without them, his shoulder is extremely painful.

-The doctors explained that his arm weight pulls his shoulder down and the socket gets very tender.
-When the doc told me this, he said, “Now everyone’s pain threshold is different but this is very common with one sided paralysis.
+The doctors explained that his arm weight pulls his shoulder down, and the socket gets very tender.
+When the doc told me this, he said, “Now everyone’s pain threshold is different, but this is very common with one-sided paralysis.
 I’m just not sure why it hurts him so much…” I said, “Let me just stop you right there, doc.
-Derek’s not, how do we say….well, not the toughest guy in this rodeo you see?”
+Derek’s not, how do we say….well, not the toughest guy in this rodeo, you see?”
 The doctor said, “Ahh, makes sense.”
 I mean, he’s not a complete puss but kinda….

 xo